 The amended application provides essential detail and addresses all of the areas which were not sufficiently addressed or missing from the prior application.
 The information presented meets the majority of the criteria, therefore, the rating changed from Does Not Meet on the May 8th report to Partially Meets the standard.
-The final rating moved to "Meets" because the applicant agreed to set school performance goals to reflect higher achievement targets if the application is approved.
-Such goals will be established in the charter contract.
+The applicant will be offered the opportunity to answer additional questions.